South Carolina Nursing License Defense Attorney Near You

 - If a formal complaint is issued, the Office of General Counsel (OGC) will prepare a document of the charges and violations.
 You will be served a copy and the case will move toward a full hearing.
 It’s possible that you may be offered a consent agreement.

 Keep in mind that a complaint does not automatically indicate guilt.
-You should not be afraid that you’ll lose your license without a fair investigation, and you have the right to defend your innocence.
+You should not be afraid that you’ll lose your nursing license without a fair investigation, and you have the right to defend your innocence.

 What Is a Consent Agreement?

 Sometimes, the IRC will attempt to negotiate with a nurse under investigation.
 They may offer a consent agreement in which the nurse and the state come to an agreement on the facts of the case, the violations, and the proposed sanctions.
 The SC State Board of Nursing then accepts or rejects the agreement.
-You should speak with one of The Jeffcoat Firm’s professional license defense attorneys before signing a consent agreement.
+You should speak with one of The Jeffcoat Firm’s professional nursing license defense attorneys near you before signing a consent agreement.
 The terms can be challenged, and the sanctions potentially can be minimized.

 What Happens If a Nurse Does Not Sign a Consent Agreement?